 [posts_table columns="title,content" post_type="page"].

 Whatever your shortcode is setup, Posts Table Pro handles everything automatically.
-Posts Table Pro will automatically update everything as new content is added, and you literally never have to worry about it.
+You will never have to worry about updating anything as Posts Table Pro automatically updates everything when new content is added.
 That’s the power of dynamically creating your own responsive tables :)

 Advanced usage: creating document libraries, events calendars, and more with Posts Table Pro